tournepivoine/shinpokered-fr/README.md

 - Fixed a graphical error when Bide unleashes energy against a 'mon that is not being displayed
 - The player can now select a move even if frozen, and this fixes a PP underflow and link desync glitch
 - Changed border block on route 16 to water to make it consistent with route 17
+- Changed border block in cerulean city to field to make it consistent with route 5

 #Bugfixes: